IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Evaluation: Protection analysis

-Recall from our threat model (Section~\ref{section:threat-model}) that \llmsys's goals are to: (i) protect the apps from getting compromised by/through other apps, (ii) protect stealing of app and system data by/through other apps, (iii) avoid the ambiguity and imprecision of natural language inadvertently compromise app functionality, and (iv) the inadvertent exposure of data.
-Since these issues mainly exist because apps execute in a shared execution environment, \llmsys is able to eliminate them by-design.
-To demonstrate protection against these attacks, we implement them in the case studies presented in Section~\ref{subsection:background:ll-app-execution-case-studies}.
+Recall from our threat model (Section~\ref{section:threat-model}) that \llmsys's goals are to: (i) protect apps from getting compromised by/through other apps, (ii) protect stealing of app and system data by/through other apps, (iii) avoid the ambiguity and imprecision of natural language inadvertently compromise app functionality, and (iv) the inadvertent exposure of data.
+Since these issues mainly exist because apps execute in a shared execution environment, \llmsys is able to eliminate them by design.
+To demonstrate protection against these attacks, we first evaluate \llmsys using a benchmark from prior work~\cite{zhan2024injecagent} (in its enhanced setting).

+The benchmark is produced for evaluating the security of app-supporting LLM-based systems and contains a large variation of attacks that we hypothesize in our threat model, except for attacks where apps attempt to steal data from the system.
+Thus we first extend the benchmark by including scenarios where system memory is configured to store data that attackers might target.
+This enhancement contains 544 additional attacks, bringing the total to 1,598, which include: apps trying to compromise each other, stealing each other's data, and stealing data stored in the system.
+To evaluate against each attack scenario, we configure the respective app and its associated data in the app or the system, and then execute the prompt to carry out the attack.
+After the prompt is executed, we refresh the system and repeat the process for the next attack, until all attacks are executed.

+For \baseline, we compute the attack success rate, i.e., the fraction of attacks that succeed in exploiting the system across all executed attacks.
+In \llmsys, for attacks to succeed, they need to be able to request other spokes and/or access data from the hub, which is moderated through user permissions (Section~\ref{subsec:isc-protocol}).
+It means that the success of an attack depends on the user granting permission for a malicious flow.
+Recall from Section~\ref{subsec:isc-protocol} that we include warnings in the permission dialog if the hub determines that the collaboration or data access request from the hub is potentially malicious.
+Thus for \llmsys, we report the warning rate, i.e., the fraction of permission requests with warnings across all permission requests.